 Content marketers can no longer ignore the power of social media, however good the quality of content may be.
 According to a survey among B2B marketers, the majority believe LinkedIn generates the most leads, while some others felt it was Twitter.
 As in content creation, there should be a proper strategy for social media promotion too.
 Products or services that need visual appeal to promote are better suited for Facebook, while text-oriented promotions are better with Twitter.
 LinkedIn was found to be good for B2B marketing and corporate image building.
 In social media, consistency, relevance, entertainment, information are all key factors that determine the success of a campaign.

 However, since it is easy to set up a web page, it should not end up as an exercise of blindly sharing, updating and liking activity on a daily basis.
 Ensure that there are only two to three posts per day that are most relevant to your target audience presentation and likely to be shared and discussed.
 The descriptions should be short, crisp and witty.

 10. Ensure the quality of blog posts

-Now analysts attach much importance to blogging as readers look forward to it for the honest opinion, commentaries, analysis, and forecasts.
-Blogs are more personal and can be written in the first person while an article in a newspaper or magazine has to follow an editorial format set by the publication.
+Now analysts attach much importance to blogging as readers look forward to it for honest opinion, commentaries, analyses, and forecasts.
+Blogs are more personal and can be written in the first person, while an article in a newspaper or magazine has to follow an editorial format set by the publication.
 This makes blog writing give more freedom and room for creativity.
-Blogs should be of high quality, there must be the consistency of views, valuable information, and insights, citation of data and useful case studies.
+Blogs should be of high quality; there must be the consistency of views, valuable information and insights, citation of data and useful case studies.

-Research indicates that longer content (ideally above 2000 words) are more seen and indexed by search engines and therefore big is beautiful when it comes to content in the web.
+Research indicates that longer content (ideally above 2000 words) are more seen and indexed by search engines and, therefore, big is beautiful when it comes to content on the web.